Is Testicular Pain A Sign Of An STD?

 Certain sexually transmitted diseases (STDs) can cause pain in your testicles and scrotum.
 Two of the main STDs that cause testicular pain are Chlamydia and Gonorrhea.

 Chlamydia often goes unnoticed due to the lack of symptoms.
 In men, the most common symptom is a small amount of discharge from the penis.
 The symptoms can go away for periods of time, but that doesn’t mean that you no longer have the std.
 Even without symptoms, you can spread chlamydia to others and develop further complications in yourself.

 Gonorrhea, like chlamydia, can sometimes be asymptomatic.
-That means that even though you are infected, you would have no readable signs of infection.
+That means that even though you are infected, you would have no apparent signs of infection.

-When symptoms are present in men they can include:
+When symptoms of gonorrhea and chlamydia are present in men they can include:

 -White, yellow, or green urethral discharge, resembling pus

 -Painful or frequent urination

 -Anal discharge, itching, pain, bleeding, or pain when passing stools

 -Itching, difficulty swallowing, or swollen neck lymph nodes

 -Eye pain, light sensitivity, or eye discharge resembling pus